 For further information please contact:

 Hiscox, the international specialist insurer, is headquartered in Bermuda and listed on the London Stock Exchange (LSE:HSX).
 Hiscox is the first company in the U.S. to offer insurance for small professional services businesses direct, online, and in real-time.
 We provide professional liability, general liability and business owner’s insurance, underwritten by Chicago-based Hiscox Insurance Company Inc., which is rated 'A' (Excellent) by A.M.
 Best Company.
 Additional information can be found on the Why Choose Hiscox? page.
 Coverages are subject to underwriting and may not be available in all states.

-Hiscox also provides professional liability, property and specialty insurance to US businesses through US-based brokers.
-This communication does not constitute a solicitation of business by Hiscox’s syndicates at Lloyd’s, London.
-Read more news from Hiscox Small Business Insurance.
+Hiscox also provides professional liability, property and specialty insurance to U.S. businesses through US-based brokers.
+This communication does not constitute a solicitation of business by Hiscox's syndicates at Lloyd's, London.

 8am - 10pm (Mon - Fri) EST